 Dental bridges are used to bridge gaps that may be formed due to missing teeth.
 They are essentially a series of dental crowns placed on either side of the gap and they are supported by the anchoring teeth.
 There are several advantages of fixed dental bridges, as they can help you chew better, speak better, and they also enhance the aesthetic appeal of your smile.
 Call us to learn how dental bridges in Clute can change your life and what you can do to get started.

 Advantages of Dental Bridges

 The following are the primary advantages of dental bridges:

 You can chew and speak properly because of the restored teeth.

 The new teeth help distribute the force of your bite.

 The remaining teeth don’t start drifting but remain in place.

 There are four different types of dental bridges:

 Traditional Dental Bridges

-Traditional dental bridges are the most popular and they include one or more fake teeth (known as pontics) held in place by dental crowns.
-The dental crowns are cemented in place next to the missing teeth in order to provide support to the dental bridge.
-The biggest issues here is that the dentist will have to shave off some of the enamel from the surrounding teeth so that dental crowns can be placed over them.
+Traditional dental bridges are the most popular, and they include one or more fake teeth (known as pontics) held in place by dental crowns.
+The dental crowns are cemented in place next to the missing teeth to provide support to the dental bridge.
+The biggest issue here is that the dentist will have to shave off some of the enamel from the surrounding teeth so that dental crowns can be placed over them.
 That makes it a permanent dental bridge procedure.
-As such, these teeth will always need dental crowns because enamel doesn’t grow back and the teeth will be exposed.
+As such, these teeth will always need dental crowns because enamel doesn’t grow back, and the teeth will be exposed.